Welcome to today's edition of the Rush 24-7 podcast.

 And it can be done.

-Now, this White House is reluctant to do it because they want to remain above the political fray, and the presidents, as you know, have to be presidents of all the people.
+Now, this White House is reluctant to do it because they want to remain above the political fray.

-But when people are out there telling out and out lies about your program constantly, and those lies are being amplified by a partisan drive-by media, this makes perfect sense.
+But when people are out there telling out-and-out lies about your program constantly, and those lies are being amplified by a partisan drive-by media, this makes perfect sense.

-And uh, I hope they keep this up.
+And I hope they keep this up.

 Mike in San Jose, California.